RTEMS/rtems-docs/user/hosts/macos.md

 ## Sonoma

-The RSB is supported on Sonoma and Applie silicon.
+The RSB is supported on Sonoma and Apple silicon.

 (Ventura)=